Dueling RL: Reinforcement Learning with Trajectory Preferences: Introduction

-\cite{sui19} made the first attempt to analyze the finite $T$-step regret guarantee for the PbRL problem with trajectory preference feedback, where the learner is allowed to run two independent trajectories in parallel and receive $0/1$ preference feedback after every such $h$-length roll out.
-Assuming an underlying MDP model, the preference between two $h$-length trajectories is modeled as being proportional to the accumulated reward of the corresponding trajectories, and the authors propose a Double Posterior Sampling (DPS)-based technique to with asymptotically sublinear regret.
-However, since the rate is based on the asymptotic convergence of the estimates of reward and transition function, whose complexity could be exponential in the time horizon $T$, the method also suffers from computation challenges for finite state-action spaces.
+\cite{sui19} made the first attempt to analyze the finite $T$-round regret guarantee for the PbRL problem with trajectory preference feedback, where the learner is allowed to run two independent trajectories in parallel and receive $0/1$ preference feedback after every such $h$-length roll out.
+Assuming an underlying MDP model, the preference between two $h$-length trajectories is modeled as being proportional to the accumulated reward of the corresponding trajectories.
+The authors propose a Double Posterior Sampling (DPS) technique with asymptotically sublinear regret.

 \cite{xu20} models reward-free trajectory preferences and analyses the sample complexity of finding the $\epsilon$-best-policy.
 Their proposed algorithm crucially depends on an underlying dueling bandit black box whose performance guarantee is restricted to preference structures like Strong Stochastic Transitivity and Stochastic Triangle Inequality.
 Furthermore, the algorithms proposed in this work are not shown to enjoy provably optimal sample complexity, and, moreover, the fundamental performance limit of sample complexity is also not explicitly analyzed.